-DOC employees and other covered and protected employees may also contact the Whistleblower Protection Ombudsperson at 202.482.1099 or at
+DOC employees and other covered and protected employees may also contact the Whistleblower Protection Coordinator at 202.482.1099 or at

 How to File Whistleblower Reprisal Complaints

-If you submit your complaint to the OIG, we will review whether it is appropriate for the OIG to investigate or whether another agency or division should process the complaint, and keep you informed.
+If you submit your complaint to the OIG, we will review whether it is appropriate for the OIG to investigate, or whether another agency or division should process the complaint.
 Please note that the OIG

 Department of Commerce’s Office of Civil Rights investigates EEO complaints.